 The Core Trade-Off: Dilution Versus Debt Service

-Every funding source forces you to choose between giving up equity and committing to cash outflows.
-That single trade-off drives more bad capital decisions than any other factor in early-stage finance.
+Every funding source forces a choice between equity and cash outflows.
+This trade-off drives more bad capital decisions than any other factor in early-stage finance.

 Bad deal alert: Merchant cash advances marketed as "fast business funding" routinely carry effective APRs of 80 to 150% when annualized.
 That's not a financing tool, it's a cash flow crisis accelerator.
 Don't sign an MCA unless you've exhausted every other option and modeled the true repayment cost.